webboty/Dexter-Wiki/Dexter-USB-Connection.md

 ## In DDE

-Eval result of  `serial_devices()` _before_ installing: `INSPECTing  A Array of 0`
+Eval result of  `serial_devices()` _before_ installing: `INSPECTing  A Array of 0` (Here an empty array indicates that there are no serial port devices.
+But more definitively, there are no Silicon Labs devices so no Dexter's connnected.)

 Eval result of  `serial_devices()` after installing:
 ````